mac-s-g/js-playground/README.md

 #### js-playground

-experimental creations
+experimental javascript creations

+#### run the dev server

 *note: `sudo` may be required for docker interaction based on your installation config.*

-#### run the dev server

 To run the website in a local environment: